 Natural Appearance of Your Tongue

 Though it might be the first time you noticed the black spots on your tongue, they could be part of your tongue's natural appearance.
 The human tongue is a muscle covered in taste buds.
-It moves food around the mouth as you chew, and the taste buds send the brain signals about flavor.
+It moves food around the mouth as you chew, and the taste buds send the brain signals about flavour.
 Taste buds are visible to the human eye and they can stand out and look like dark spots when something like red wine or coffee stains them.

 Injury and your Tongue